utsabray10-glitch/variant_annotation_tool/README.md

 ## Limitations and Improvements

  - No testing at all.
-Should test all computations and querying of the API
+Should test all computations and querying of the API.
+Ideally set up unit tests using pytest
- - All threads wait while computation of all of them is finished.
+ - All threads wait for the computation of all threads to finish, and then they are given work again.
 This waiting is unnecessary.
 Threads should be released the moment their result is consumed.
  - Optimal number of threads and optimal batch size can be obtained using more benchmarking
  - More comprehensive variant typing by looking at REF and ALT allele sequences
  - More validation on both data in vcf and data obtained from VEP API